 Cookie-tracking technology follows your online journey and collects all your data to create a cyber-profile.

-•Digital marketers will need to rethink the way they track and sell to customers ‐To adapt to the change, rather than focusing on reaching as many HCPs and/or patients as possible, media strategies will be focused more on first‑party―building deeper relationships with a smaller set of “known” customers
+Digital marketers will need to rethink the way they track and sell to customers To adapt to the change, rather than focusing on reaching as many HCPs and/or patients as possible, media strategies will be focused more on first‑party―building deeper relationships with a smaller set of “known” customers

-‐Instead of programmatic network spending, there will be shift in investing in more expensive contextual/key word targeting, placing ads next to smart, endemic content in select online locations, which is especially positive for healthcare brand favorability•Lastly, there will no longer be the opportunity for websites to collect and share protected, highly sensitive health information with large technology companies
+Instead of programmatic network spending, there will be shift in investing in more expensive contextual/key word targeting, placing ads next to smart, endemic content in select online locations, which is especially positive for healthcare brand favorability